 Once you’ve taken stock of your resources and decided what type of home office you will be turning your shed into, it is time to design your home office.
 You will need to plan out how your shed is going to look when it is finished.
 If you’re adding electricity, you need to plan out where you will run the wiring to your shed.
 You need to consider which section of your garden you can dig up to run it under since electrifying your shed is a major undertaking.

-You also need to plan out windows to ensure your office will plenty of natural light.
+You also need to plan out windows to ensure your office will have plenty of natural light.
 Natural light is really important for making a nice working environment, you should work in as many windows as you can.

 3. Work with What You’ve Already Got